1. General information

 - Other customer data files of OP Financial Group entities

-OP Insurance Ltd and A-Insurance Ltd collect information concerning taxation from the Finnish tax authorities for the purpose of using it in accordance with the Occupational Accidents, Injuries and Diseases Act (for example to resolve an insurance matter or to fulfil an insurance company’s supervisory obligations).
+Pohjola Insurance Ltd collects information concerning taxation from the Finnish Tax Administration for the purpose of using it in accordance with the Workers' Compensation Act (to, for example, resolve an insurance matter or fulfil an insurance company’s supervisory obligations).

 11. Data subject’s rights